 When is the Best Time to Visit Alaska?

 The best time to visit Alaska is between May and September during the summer months.
 Summer is warmer—giving you more opportunities to get outside and explore and the days are longer too!
-This means more time to experience all the fun things to do in Alaska without worry about darkness falling before your day is done.
+This means more time to experience the mountains, wildlife, and activities with the long daylight hours.

-The best time of year to visit Alaska by season
+The best time of year to visit Alaska by Season & Month

 While we believe the best time of year to visit Alaska is during summer, there are upsides to visiting in every season.
 Each season alters the landscape and the scenery; you could return to Alaska every few months and have an entirely different experience each season.